MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 # Background

 To improve the developer experience for customizing non-client regions, WebView2 is working to support using DOM elements as non-client regions.
-We currently have limited support for title bar aka draggable regions and are working on building out support for caption control and resize regions.
+We currently have limited support for title bar aka draggable regions and are working on building out support for caption controls and resize regions.

-For security and flexibility, we want developers to be able to enable or disable all custom nonclient functionality per WebView.
-Nonclient functionality will affect that app window’s size and position so it’s important that developers can definitively toggle access.This can be achieved in a limited way using a feature flag, but feature flags are applied per WebView2 environment, thus, an API on the WebView2 to enable/disable nonclient support via a setting is the better solution.
+For security and flexibility, we want developers to be able to enable or disable all custom non-client functionality per WebView.
+Non-client functionality will affect that app window’s size and position so it’s important that developers can definitively toggle access.This can be achieved in a limited way using a feature flag, but feature flags are applied per WebView2 environment, thus, an API on the WebView2 to enable/disable non-client support via a setting is the better solution.

 # Description
 `IsNonClientRegionSupportEnabled` defaults to `FALSE`.
 Disabling/Enabling `IsNonClientRegionSupportEnabled` takes effect after the next navigation.
-Currently, draggable regions are the only nonclient experience we have implemented.
-Eventually, this setting will expand to enable other nonclient functionality, such as resize and caption controls.
+Currently, draggable regions is the only non-client experience we have implemented.
+Eventually, this setting will expand to enable other non-client functionality, such as resize and caption controls.

 When the setting is set to `TRUE`, then the following non-client region support will be enabled: